 How to Store Acorns?

 To properly store acorns, you must create the right conditions to keep them fresh and viable.
-The rules differ based on whether you intend to eat or plant acorns.
+The rules differ based on whether you intend to eat or plant them.

 Storing Acorns for Consumption